-- Degree in Occupational Therapy or relevant tertiary occupational therapy qualification. - New Zealand Registered Occupational Therapist and holder of current Annual Practicing Certificate. - Someone well-suited to the role will place a high value on the following: - Understanding of mental health and addiction in adults and the impact of these issues on clients, their families and community. - A non-judgemental approach to addiction and the lifestyle choices of our client group. - Effective oral and written communication. - Recognising and managing risk in a clinical environment. - Working in an emotionally challenging and changing environment. - Responding to changing demands / priorities / workloads at short notice. - Working in a multi-disciplinary environment.
+- Essential Professional Qualifications / Accreditations / Registrations: - Minimum of a Masters Degree in Psychology and Post graduate Diploma in Clinical Psychology or equivalent. - Registration with NZ Psychologist Board, with Clinical Psychology Vocational Scope of Practice - Current annual practising certificate - Someone well-suited to the role will place a high value on the following: - Understanding of mental health and addiction in adults and the impact of these issues on clients, their families and community. - A non-judgemental approach to addiction and the lifestyle choices of our client group. - Effective oral and written communication. - Recognising and managing risk in a clinical environment. - Working in an emotionally challenging and changing environment. - Responding to changing demands / priorities / workloads at short notice. - Working in a multi-disciplinary environment.